 This is called a ‘lead nurturing automation workflow‘ where automated emails are scheduled for every lead based on lead engagement.
 No manual intervention is required here other than tweaking the email templates or monitoring email campaign performances and email deliverability.
 Looking to design your perfect welcome email?
 Check this compilation of some of the best welcome emails.

 Similarly, sending out reminder emails to complete purchases is another example of an automated workflow.
 For eCommerce brands, the consumer cycle is short-lived and repetitive.
 Each user comes back to stage one after completing one purchase.
-To ensure that the entire purchase cycle is completed, often brands send out cart abandonment emails when a user does not make the purchase after adding items to the cart.
+To ensure that the entire purchase cycle is completed, often brands send out cart abandonment emails when a user does not purchase after adding items to the cart.

 Another example is the recommendation emails that eCommerce brands often send out based on your previous purchases.
 Amazon definitely does that religiously.
 Once the purchasing stage is complete and products are delivered to customers, you can automatically track their interests and send recommendations to increase your sales.